 If you were in a car accident in Texas, you have two years to make a diminished value claim against the insurance company of the at-fault driver (a third-party claim).

-In order to file a diminished value claim in Texas, a few things must be true:
+To file a diminished value claim in Texas, a few things must be true:

 - You must own the car (not lease it) and/or making payments.